 Having a time in the middle of your day to re-center would drastically improve our health in all the four areas.
 If we made it a scheduled thing (we know nothing gets done unless it is scheduled) and made tea and took time to just take three deep breaths and meditate this would be such an act of self love.
 I am trying to implement this into my life.
 In the last couple years I have come to appreciate and respect the art of making tea.
 There is so much research about meditation and how good it is for us, and there are so many benefits to tea, that we should just put them together!

 I have been on hunt for a tea to raise your vibration.
 I have looked into the different frequencies of herbs and which have high ones and then how to blend them.
 And I have found one.
-I it so yummy warm for winter or over ice for summer.
+It is so yummy when you make it warm for winter or over ice for summer.
 The color is so deep and beautiful and it has a very high frequency.
 Where you source the herbs and how they are grown matters as well.

 I have found the company called Art of Tea, and noticed the quality and good vibrations they have as a company.
 They know how important it is to have high quality herbs to make teas.
 And the reverence and respect they have for tea makes their name really fit.
 Tea time is really an art!
 And something that should not have been lost.
 The frequency of this tea comes out at 900, based off of a scale from 0-1000.

 Raise your vibration and cover your taste buds with this beautiful amber colored, lively and refreshing blend of rosehips, guayusa and hibiscus flowers, highlighted by lingering notes of smooth lemongrass and perfectly balanced by the natural sweetness of fresh stevia leaves.

 - Organic Stevia Leaf

 Bring 6-8 oz water to boil at 206F and steep 1 Tablespoon for 5-7 minutes.